kiedtl/website/src/content/blog/hare.md

 reason for that would be the fact that Hare is still very, *very* pre-alpha -- a lot of semantical errors are handled with `assert`'s, so instead of `Variably-sized arrays stored in the stack are currently unsupported` you get `harec: src/eval.c:27: eval_access: Assertion 'in->access.object->otype == O_DECL' failed.`.
+Running into one of these requires peeking into the compiler and working your way backwards through the parsing code to find out what caused the error.

 Eventually, I just gave up and tried the language out in other ways.
 I had some fun implementing `hash::crc*` and `unix::tty::*` in the stdlib and sending patches upstream.

+---

-Some thoughts on my experience, in no particular order:
+Some thoughts on my experience, in no particular order (a bunch of these should probably be expected from an immature language and will be outdated by the time Hare reaches v1.0.):

 #### Confusing global syntax